opf/openproject/docs/user-guide/projects/README.md

 ![project settings archive project](project-settings-archive-project.png)

 Then, the project cannot be selected from the project selection anymore.
-It is still available in the **View all projects** dashboard if you set the "Active" filter to "off" (move slider to the left).
+It is still available in the **[Project lists](./project-lists)** dashboard if you set the "Active" filter to "off" (move slider to the left).
 You can un-archive it there, too, using the three dots at the right end of a row.

 ![project list filter](project-list-filter.png)